FAQ

 You can check out and return materials (books, audiobooks, music, even knitting needles) from any branch, to any branch.
 You can also access the Digital Library, where you will find everything from ebooks to streaming video to comic books.
 Check the Services page for the full range of what's available from JMRL.

-Contact: Circulation Manager
+Contact: Circulation Services Manager

 • All residents of and/or real property owners in the City of Charlottesville, and the counties of Albemarle, Greene, Louisa and Nelson are eligible to obtain free library cards.